 An instructional program designed to integrate on-campus study with practical hands-on work experience in the biological sciences/life sciences.
 In conjunction with class seminars, the individual student will set specific goals and objectives in the study of living organisms and their systems.
-Credit: 3 semester hours
+Three lecture hours per week.